 Dana graduated from Hofstra University with a B.B.A in Accounting.
 She continues her accounting education with a variety of on-line courses.

 Dana says, “I am so pleased to be working for Fifth Season, so many people are touched by disease and it’s nice that we can make a difference in relieving some of the stress associated with advanced illness.”

-Eric manages Fifth Season’s Funds for Living and Giving (FLAG) program.
+Eric manages Fifth Season’s FLAG program.
 As our company’s primary contact working with individuals seeking financial assistance, he is compassionate and sensitive when conversing with people who are dealing with the physical, emotional and financial strain caused by advanced stage illnesses.